guidoism/learnassembly/README.md

 * REPL for assembly?
 Does that even make sense?

+## Guido vs The Compiler

+Try to beat a modern C compiler (Clang probably) on a realistic test, like a spreadsheet program.
+Would be funny to see when improvements to the compiler or cpus end up beating me in the future, assuming I can even beat the compiler.

 ## Resources

 * [shellbug](https://github.com/karttoon/shellbug) - Text-based virtual CPU using [Unicorn](http://www.unicorn-engine.org) CPU emulator framework